achtaitaipai/vite-plugin-dedale/README.md

 vite-plugin-dedale is a plugin for [Vite](https://vitejs.dev/) that helps you navigate the complexities of creating static sites, much like the mythological figure Daedalus (or "Dédale" in French).

 vite-plugin-dedale offers a simple and flexible solution for managing the routes and templates of your static site.
-You can use JavaScript or TypeScript for your routes, and Nunjucks or Edge.js for your templates. vite-plugin-dedale also allows you to read Markdown files and retrieve their content and metadata.
+You can use JavaScript or TypeScript for your routes, and Nunjucks or Edge-js for your templates. vite-plugin-dedale also allows you to read Markdown files and retrieve their content and metadata.

 When to use vite-plugin-dedale:

 - If you need to generate a static site from variable data, such as a brochure website, a portfolio, a blog, or a documentation site

-- If you want to use Nunjucks or Edge.js as your template engine and JavaScript or TypeScript for your routes
+- If you want to use Nunjucks or Edge-js as your template engine and JavaScript or TypeScript for your routes

 If vite-plugin-dedale doesn't meet your needs, you may want to consider other tools and plugins such as :